 Google to resume accepting political ads in US

-Alphabet Inc's Google will resume accepting all political advertisements in the United States from Feb.
-24, according to an email to advertisers seen by Reuters.

-REUTERS: Alphabet Inc's Google will resume accepting political advertisements in the United States from Feb.
-24, according to an email to advertisers seen by Reuters.
+SAN FRANCISCO: Alphabet Inc's Google will resume accepting political advertisements in the United States from Wednesday (Feb 24), according to an email to advertisers seen by Reuters.

 "We will continue to rigorously enforce our ads policies, which strictly prohibit demonstrably false information that could significantly undermine trust in elections or the democratic process," a company spokeswoman said, confirming the move.